fxpio/composer-asset-plugin/README.md

 be necessary to use several tools (php, nodejs, composer, npm, bower, grunt, etc...) to simply install these assets in your project.

-It is in this context that this plugin was created: Most developers will not a add a composer.json file to their projects just to support php based projects, especially when npm and/or bower already exist and are widely used.
+This plugin has been created to address these issues.
+Additionally, most developers will not a add a composer.json file to their projects just to support php based projects, especially when npm and/or bower already exist and are widely used.

 Documentation